 Do you have a Canon DSLR?
 It's great for us to take high-quality images when we travel.
-The Canon DSLR has another useful function, that’s HD recording.
-We can take up to 1080P high-definition video footages, this feature are used by a lot of Canon users.
-You may also like shooting videos with Canon DSLR, but you may encounter some problems when you want to import 500D/600D/1000D video to iMovie for editing, you will not edit the H.264 MOV videos smoothly due to the codec.
+The Canon DSLR has another useful function, which is the HD recording.
+We can take up to 1080P high-definition video footages, this feature is used by a lot of Canon users.
+You may also like shooting videos with Canon DSLR, but you may encounter some problems when you want to import 500D/600D/1000D H.264 video to iMovie for editing, you will not edit the H.264 MOV videos smoothly due to the codec.

-H.264 codec is not well supported by iMovie on Mac, iMovie best supported video codec is Apple InterMediate Codec (AIC), so it's a great choice to transcodec Canon EOS h.264 MOV to iMovie with AIC codec, then you can edit Canon EOS video without rendering.
+H.264 codec is not well supported by iMovie on Mac, for this H.264 is better for transferring not for editing while iMovie's best supported video codec is Apple InterMediate Codec (AIC), so it's a good choice to transcodec Canon EOS H.264 MOV to iMovie with AIC codec, then you can edit Canon EOS video without rendering.
+This similar situation also happens in AVCHD MTS and MXF files.
 Below is a guide for you, you can follow it.

-3. Click format bar to choose the best output format, you are recommended to choose iMovie -> Apple InterMediate Codec (AIC) (*.mov).
+Step 2.
+Click format bar to choose the best output format for importing EOS H.264 to iMovie

-4. You can click settings button to adjust the output parameters, such as resolution, frame rate, etc.
+Step 3.
+You can click settings button to adjust the output parameters

 If you just want to import raw EOS H.264 to iMovie, then you can simply skip this step.
 Or if you want to downscale or want to maintain the 4K quality, just click this "Settings" to do that job.
 For 4K maintain, type the 3840*2160 in the following box, for downscale file size, lower bir rate will help.